Precision determination of nucleon iso-vector scalar and tensor charges at the physical point: Supplemental materials

 \begin{itemize} \item Simple $a^2$ form for the $\mathcal{O}(a)$-improved clover fermion action, $c_a^{(2)}a^2$; \item $a^2+a^3$ form for higher order correction, $c_a^{(2)}a^2+c_a^{(3)}a^3$; \item $a^2+a^3+a^4$ form for even higher order correction, $c_a^{(2)}a^2+c_a^{(3)}a^3+c_a^{(4)}a^4$; \item Simple $a^2$ form with the data at $a<0.1$ fm only; \item $a^2$ form with additional $a\log(u_0)$ term for the residual $a\alpha_s$ effect, $c_a^{(1)} a\log(u_0) + c_a^{(2)}a^2$; \item $a\log(u_0)+a^2+a^3$ form for higher order correction, $c_a^{(1)} a\log (u_0) + c_a^{(2)}a^2 + c_a^{(3)}a^3$ \item Most conservative $a\log(u_0)+a^2+a^3+a^4$ form, $c_a^{(1)} a\log (u_0) + c_a^{(2)}a^2 + c_a^{(3)}a^3 + c_a^{(4)}a^4$ \end{itemize}

 As shown in Fig.~\ref{fig:continue_AIC}, the extracted $g_{S,T}$ using different fit models are consistent with each other very well.

 Fig.~\ref{fig:a} presents the continuum extrapolation for $g_T$ (blue dots and band) and $g_S$ (orange dots and band), using the default $a^2$ ansatz.
 The data shown have been corrected for finite-volume effects and unphysical pion masses using the parameters determined from the global fit.
 As shown in the figure, results at the five lattice spacings display a clear linear $a^2$ dependence with no evident $a^4$ corrections.
-The slopes for $g_S$ and $g_T$, however, exhibit opposite signs.
+The slopes for $g_S$ and $g_T$, however, exhibit opposite signs. {Fig.~\ref{fig:a_123} displays the continuum extrapolation using six additional models, with each subfigure containing two fit lines corresponding to two distinct models.
+As shown in the figures, higher-order terms ($a^3$ or $a^4$) do not significantly affect the extrapolated value.
+Including the $a\alpha_s$ term or restricting the data to finer lattice spacings increases the uncertainty considerably, while the central value remains largely unchanged. }